-Kona Coffee beans are graded by the Hawaii Department of Agriculture based on a classification system that takes a number of factors into account: shape, bean’s size, cleanliness, moisture content, color, number of defects the beans contain, as well as aroma and flavor when it is brewed.
+Kona Coffee beans are graded by the Hawaii Department of Agriculture (HDOA) based on a classification system that takes a number of factors into account: shape, bean’s size, cleanliness, moisture content, color, number of defects the beans contain, as well as aroma and flavor when it is brewed.

 Type I beans:

 In this category, there are five grades of Kona coffee beans:

 Extra Fancy: These coffee beans are the largest variety of the coffee beans, with a fuller flavor.
 Its size will not pass through a 19/64″ round hole of the bean grading screen.
 The HDOA official allowance for defects is 8 full imperfections per 300 grams.
 These beans are about 20% of what a crop will produce.

 Fancy: These are the second largest beans.
 Its size will not pass the 18/64” of the bean grading screen hole.
 The HDOA official allowance for defects is 12 full imperfections per 300 grams.

 Number 1: Medium-sized coffee beans with a milder, following the Fancy grade.
 Its size will not pass the 16/64” of the bean grading screen hole.
 The HDOA official allowance for defects is 18 full imperfections per 300 grams.

 Select: A smaller variety of beans sizes that allow up to 5% of defects.